jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/autism.md

 ## Page Design
 ### Background images
 * Background images have to have a purpose.
-Geometric shapes in muted colours worked well but image collages were considered distracting.
+Geometric shapes in muted colours work well but image collages are considered distracting.
-* For autistic web users everything is equally important and they struggled to distinguish between foreground and background.
+* For autistic web users they can struggle to distinguish between foreground and background.

 ### Symmetry in design
 * There was a general preference for symmetry in design and for clearly defined sections